Otumian-empire/30-days-of-coding-with-axionteq-LLC/README.md

 # 30 days of programming with azionteq LLC

 ## Why write code for 30 days?

-Learning to write a computer code is as much as important as leaning any skill.
+Learning to write a computer code is as much as important as learning any skill.
 Coding or programming is a skill.
-You must practice daily to really s harpen your coding skill.
+You must practice daily to really sharpen your coding skill.
 Remember that an apple a day keeps you away from the doctor and a program a day keeps you from forgetting the synthax easily.
 Eventually you'd get used to it.